 Sediment plumes are a major concern for nodule collection on the CCZ abyssal seabed.
 Modifications to the harvesting vehicles may reduce the loading and size of plumes, but they will still bury or smother some organisms, clog feeding structures of filter feeders or suspension feeders, reduce visibility for visual feeders and potentially interfere with other processes.
 The actual extent of plumes will depend on harvester configuration, depth of sediment disturbed, speed of operation, speed of water discharge and local current speed, among other factors.

 Noting previous studies indicating that >50% of suspended particles would settle within several kilometers of the source region within 10 days, with the remaining particles transported outside the model boundaries, Gillard et al. (2019) modeled plumes created at faster discharge rates and current flow conditions.
 Greater turbulence increased particle aggregation and settling rate, so that plumes spread between 4 kilometers under normal flow conditions and 9 kilometers during the passage of an eddy.
-The very finest sediment particles have longer suspension times, but 99% of the mass of a near-bottom sediment plume is expected to settle within one or two months and within 100 kilometers of the collection machine (Wedding, et al., 2013).
+However, 90% of the mass of a near-bottom sediment plume is expected to settle within a few km of the collector vehicle days to weeks after suspension.
+The very finest sediment particles have longer suspension times, settling within one or two months up to 100 kilometers from the collector vehicle (Wedding, et al., 2013).